-During the year ended 31 December 2018, approximately 98.7% of the Group's revenue was generated from the operation of restaurants in Hong Kong and approximately 1.3% of the Group's revenue was generated from the pre-opening consultancy and restaurant management services.
-As at 31 December 2018, the Group was operating twelve (2017: eleven) restaurants, of which one (2017: three) restaurant was newly opened and one restaurant was closed down and relocated during the year ended 31 December 2018 (2017: nil).
-Sushi Ta-ke Restaurant was located in a commercial premise in Causeway Bay prior to the expiry of its lease term in February 2018.
-The restaurant was relocated to Lee Garden Two of Causeway Bay in late March 2018 and renamed as Ta-ke Japanese Restaurant.
+During the year ended 31 December 2020, approximately 99.5% of the Group's revenue was generated from the operation of restaurants in Hong Kong and approximately 0.5% of the Group's revenue was generated from the pre-opening consultancy and restaurant management services.
+As at 31 December 2020, the Group was operating twelve (2019: thirteen) restaurants, of which no (2019: one) restaurant was newly opened and one (2019: no) restaurant was closed down during the year.